ReticulatedSpline/strlog/README.md

 # blog
-a small web server for blog pages, built with NodeJS
+a small web server for blog pages using the NodeJS framework and zero dependencies